openvinotoolkit/openvino.genai/README.md

 > [!NOTE]
 > This project is not for production use.

-The project include the following pipelines:
+The project includes the following pipelines:

 1. [Benchmarking script for large language models](./llm_bench/python/)
 2. [Casual LM](./text_generation/casual_lm/cpp/)